MSUSEL/msusecl-pique-data/README.md

 Two classes offer the user-facing functionality of this library.
 * __PiqueDataFactory__ provides methods to create instances of PiqueData, NvdMirror, and NvdRequestBuilder.
 * __PiqueData__ provides methods for interacting with third-party data.
 This includes methods to interact with on-prem/ephemeral databases as well as third-party sources like the NVD.
+This is probably the right class to instantiate for most needs.
-* __NvdMirror__ provides methods to manage a permanent mirror of the NVD
+* __NvdMirror__ provides methods to manage a mirror of the NVD.
+With the options of the lab nvd mirror or portable dockerized nvd mirrors, this class is not needed for most use cases.

 *Note: Other classes can be used, extended, implemented, or overridden.
 More documentation on advanced usage